GuepardoApps/GuepardoApps.github.io/_pages/projects-openweather.md

 }
 ```

-To display received data use the customadapter in the library
+To display received data use the custom adapter in the library

 ```java
 class MainActivity : AppCompatActivity() {